U.S. ethanol plants expected to cut output on poor margins, oversupply

-NEW YORK (Reuters) - U.S. ethanol plants are expected to sharply curtail production in the weeks ahead as steep Midwest corn prices and the U.S.-China trade war have led to weak margins and oversupply, industry sources said.
+NEW YORK, July 19 (Reuters) - U.S. ethanol plants are expected to sharply curtail production in the weeks ahead as steep Midwest corn prices and the U.S.-China trade war have led to weak margins and oversupply, industry sources said.

 Industry sources said this glut makes future cuts inevitable, particularly as corn prices are making production even more expensive.
 That could boost fuel prices, as U.S. law requires ethanol to be blended into gasoline.